MicrosoftDocs/Hololens/hololens/hololens-identity.md

 # Manage user identity and login for HoloLens

 > [!NOTE]
 > This article is a technical reference for IT Pros and tech enthusiasts.
-If you're looking for HoloLens set up instructions, read "[Setting up your HoloLens (1st gen)](hololens1-start.md)" or "[Setting up your HoloLens 2](hololens2-start.md)".
+If you're looking for HoloLens set up instructions, read "[Setting up your HoloLens (1st gen)](hololens1-start.md)" or "[First-time set up for your HoloLens 2](hololens2-start.md)".

 ## Let’s talk about setting up user identity for HoloLens 2